clarenceelvareta/Patient-Acceptance-Prediction/README.md

 ## Data Flow
 The usual flow is:
-1. Leakage check.py validate the input data and optimization model to detect any data leakage or inconsistencies before analysis.
+1. 'Leakage check.py' validate the input data and optimization model to detect any data leakage or inconsistencies before analysis.
 2.